 If you have applied under an early admissions plan, you will expect to receive your financial aid award letter in December or January.
 Note that the financial aid deadlines for early admissions plans are also earlier than deadlines for Regular Decision applicants.

-What if you haven’t received your financial aid award letter?
+What to do if you haven’t received your financial aid award letter

 If you haven’t received your financial aid award letter within a few days of being accepted to a college, you should immediately get in touch with the colleges’ financial aid office.